-It’s nearly impossible for me to answer.
-Like Rob Gordon, the obsessive record shop owner played by John Cusack in the film adaptation of Nick Hornby’s High Fidelity, cataloguing your life through ever-changing series of Top Five lists can be a daunting proposition.
+That’s nearly impossible for me to answer.
+Like Rob Gordon, the obsessive record shop owner played by John Cusack in the film adaptation of Nick Hornby’s High Fidelity, cataloging your life through an ever-changing series of Top Five lists can be a daunting proposition.
 My favorite amaro depends on where I am, who I’m with, my mood, the occasion and time of day, to name just a few variables.

 As such, the below list is merely a snapshot of those that I enjoy most frequently, taking stylistic diversity into account.
-This mostly all-Italian lineup is arranged by style, featuring light, medium, carciofo, rabarbaro, alpine, “funky,” fernet, American-made and a wildcard favorite.
-The space to feature 15 different bottles seems like a lot of room, but you’ll note some classic Italian examples are MIA (through no fault of their own), and among the growing American-made amari scene, I limited it to just two picks.
+This all-Italian-born lineup is arranged by style, featuring light, medium, vino amaro, carciofo, rabarbaro, alpine, “funky” and fernet.
+The space to feature 15 bottles seems like a lot of room, so no offense to any classic Italian examples that are missing (through no fault of their own).

 So while this is a strong list of essentials, it’s a personal list, and if you ask me to revisit this a week from now (or even tomorrow), it’s subject to change.
 To sum it up, I turn to Nick Hornby once again: “Now, the making of a good compilation tape is a very subtle art.
 Many do’s and don’ts.
 First of all, you’re using someone else’s poetry to express how you feel.
 This is a delicate thing.”

-Many Italian amaro producers are actually better known for other spirits in their portfolio, and this is the case with the Melettis, who have been making a world-renowned anisette since 1871 in the Marche region of Italy.
-Their amaro is based on a formula from founder Silvio Meletti first produced in the early1900s and later perfected and reintroduced four generations later by his great-grandson.
-It’s equally at home consumed neat or with ice, and its lighter profile (and affordable price) makes it an all-around crowd pleaser in cocktails.
+Many Italian amaro producers are actually better known for other spirits in their portfolio, and this is the case with Meletti, which has been making a world-renowned anisette since 1871 in the Marche region of Italy.
+The amaro is based on a formula from founder Silvio Meletti, first produced in the early 1900s and later perfected and reintroduced four generations later by his great-grandson.
+It’s equally at home consumed neat or with ice, and its lighter profile (and affordable price) makes it an all-around crowd-pleaser in cocktails.
 “We consider Amaro Meletti to be our entry-level amaro for customers who are curious, but cautious,” says Susan Baldaserini of the Reed Street Bottle Shop in Coxsackie, New York.

 Amaro Nonino Quintessentia